SamahAliIriqat/Prediction-of-Product-Sales/README.md

 I recommend Random Forest model, according to the following issues:

-For Linear Regression: R-squared (train): 0.73 R-squared (test): 0.81

-For Random Forest: Training R-squared: 0.7299057809339075 Test R-squared: 0.8069287081198013

-The values of R-square in both Linear Regession are approximately the same in Random Forest.
+For Linear Regression using a techniqe called Random Forestin which R-squared: 00.8069287081198013, this means that this value describe approximately 81% of error occured

 But MAE in Random Forest is much smaller than MAE in Linear Regression (2445.57 < 4177.05), so Random Forest has a smallest error as shown below: Linear Regression: MAE (train): 4181.90 MAE (test): 4177.05 MSE (train): 36979860.90 MSE (test): 35478020.68 RMSE (train): 6081.11 RMSE (test): 5956.34